IvanUkhov/blog/_posts/2019-11-08-sequential-data.md

       Standardization is used as an example.

-    * The training and validation sets are transformed using the statistics computed with respect to the training set to avoid performing these computations during the training-with-validation phase.
+    * The training and validation sets are transformed using the statistics computed with respect to the training set in order to avoid performing these computations during the training-with-validation phase.
 The corresponding transform is available for the testing phase.

 4. The processed training and validation examples and the raw testing examples are written by Dataflow to [Cloud Storage] in the [TFRecord] format, which is